 (g) Enron shall not be liable to any party, and Broker shall be solely responsible for, the payment or collection of any taxes, assessments, commissions or other transaction costs or fees associated with any Execution or Transaction.

-(h) On the day of each Execution, Broker will (i) verify each Execution with the relevant Counterparty in writing or by telephone, (ii) notify Enron of such verification by telephone and (iii) deliver to Enron a written summary of all Executions which occurred on such day and confirming the verifications thereof.
+(h) On the day of each Execution, Broker will (i) verify each Execution with the relevant Counterparty in writing or by telephone (the "Broker Verification"), including verification of its authority pursuant to paragraph 2(a), (ii) notify Enron of the Broker Verification by telephone and (iii) deliver to Enron a written summary of all Executions which occurred on such day and confirming the Broker Verifications.
 Broker agrees that it will record all telephone conversations with Counterparties regarding Transactions and will make copies of such recordings available to Enron on reasonable request.
+Any action required under this paragraph (h) by Broker may be accomplished by electronic means (including, but not limited to, electronic mail or facsimile transmission).

 (i) Enron may, at its option and in its discretion, setoff, against any amounts owed to Enron by Broker hereunder, any amounts owed by Enron to Broker hereunder or otherwise.
 The obligations of Enron and Broker under this Agreement or otherwise in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 Nothing in this paragraph shall be effective to create a charge or other security interest.
 This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).